|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Ditched February 20, 1942 at 4:25pm

 In total, eighteen Betty bombers were shot down and two others crash landed, including this bomber.
 A total of 88 Japanese airmen were Missing In Action / Killed In Action on this mission.
-Also lost was G4M1 Betty Tail F-348 commanded by Ito.
+Also lost was G4M1 Betty F-348 Lt Cdr Ito.

 Fates of the Crew

-Reporting the wreck, PT-124 "Who Me?" was sent there during July 1944 with intelligence personnel from Air Technical Intelligence Unit (ATIU).
-The team recovered documents from inside the wreck and photographed it, and noted no identification of crew losses was present.
+During July 1944, PT-124 "Who Me?" was sent to investigate with intelligence personnel from Air Technical Intelligence Unit (ATIU).
+The team took at least two photographs of the bomber and recovered documents from inside.

 Today, only a few pieces of wreckage remain visible.